jilieryuyi/wing-process/README.md

 # wing\wing_process

-This library provides a better API to work with daemon processes on windows systems using PHP.
+This library provides a better API to work with daemon processes on windows、mac and linux systems using PHP.

 ## Interface